Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 ### May 23, 2024

 Tried to work on getting processing-java and failed, the PATH is not PATH-ing even thought I added it to like .bashrc or something and failed, it works on windows though so maybe that means something / worth considering.

+### May 23, 2024 (HW)

+Trued to get processing-java to work again, but Ubuntu seems to be really averse to working the way I think it would.
+Supposedly just adding it to the PATH should work (did for windows at least) but Ubuntu really doesn't care about it (maybe my cmd was wrong or something?
+It is definitely added to thr PATH though).